-Step 5: While you are pressing on the knob, take a lighter and hold it over the opening of the pilot until it lights the flame.
-Once it is lit, the flame should look like a steady blue cone hitting the center of the thermocouple.
+Step 5: While you are pressing on the knob, take a lighter and hold it over the pilot’s opening until it lights the flame.
+Once lit, the burner flame should look like a steady blue cone hitting the center of the thermocouple.

-If the pilot will not stay lit or not light a all, call a professional furnace contractor for assistance.
-The thermocouple might be malfunction (which is inexpensive to fix) or there could be other problems causing the pilot light to not burn properly.
+Call a professional furnace contractor for assistance if the pilot will not stay lit or not light at all.
+The thermocouple may be malfunctioning (which is inexpensive to fix), or there could be other problems causing the pilot light not to burn correctly.

 4. Check the condensate line.

 Do you own a high-efficiency furnace?
 Is there water pooling around your furnace?
-If so then the condensate line (normally a PVC pipe_ on the furnace might be blocked.
+If so, then the condensate line (usually a PVC pipe on the heating system.
 That can cause your furnace to shut off.

-When a high-efficiency furnace is running it creates water (condensate) that then empties into a drain line, But if this line becomes blocked, the water will back up inside the furnace and cause the overkill skill switch to turn the furnace off in order to prevent any water damage from occurring.
+When a high-efficiency furnace is running, it creates water (condensate) that empties into a drain line.
+But if this line becomes blocked, the water will back up inside the furnace and cause the overkill skill switch to turn the heater off to prevent any water damage from occurring.

 Condensate blockages are commonly caused by:

-– Ice (only when the weather is cold and the line is running through a space that is unconditioned)
+– Ice (only when the weather is cold and the line is running through an unconditioned space)

-In addition to blockages, a broken condensate pump can also cause condensate overflow.
+In addition to blockages, a broken condensate pump can also cause light liquids to overflow.
 If this happens, a professional will need to repair the pump.